 MGH Youth Programs

-MGH Youth Programs aim to educate young people in Boston, Chelsea and Revere from elementary through high school and beyond about health and science subjects and expose them to related careers in order to equip them with the knowledge and skills to excel in life and career.
+MGH Youth Programs aim to educate young people in Boston, Chelsea and Revere about health and science subjects, expose them to related careers and equip them with the knowledge and skills to excel in life and career.

-MGH Youth Programs aims to provide 465 youth each year with academic, life, and career skills that expand and enhance their educational and career options.
-MGH takes a “longitudinal approach” that recognizes the value of fostering STEM (science, technology, engineering, and math) skills and interests in young people across a broad age spectrum, from 3rd grade to college.
+MGH Youth Programs provides 600 youth each year with academic, life, and career skills that expand and enhance their educational and career options.
+MGH takes a “longitudinal approach” that recognizes the value of fostering STEM (science, technology, engineering, and math) skills and interests in young people across a broad age spectrum, from 3rd grade to college and beyond.
 Students from schools and youth-serving programs across the Boston area participate in a variety of age-appropriate programs.

 STEM programming for secondary school students is more intensive and comprehensive.
 With our partners, East Boston High School, Edward M. Kennedy Academy for Health Careers, Revere High School, Chelsea High School, the Charlestown community and Concerned Black Men of Massachusetts, the weekly curriculum on the MGH campus provides foundational learning for grades 9 through high school and beyond.
 The goal is to spark college aspirations and to understand the connection between a health or science career, and what it takes to get there.
 Summer enrichment in STEM curriculum takes place for students in STEM Camp through Wheelock College and the Efficacy Institute's Summer Success Program.

 Job Shadow Day: This annual event provides students with an experiential glimpse into various careers at MGH.
 Job Shadow Day helps students gain awareness of the skills needed for certain jobs, identify career interests, understand the relevance of school to work and careers, and apply and develop the skill of interacting with professionals.
 In 2013, MGH hosted 100 Boston public school students